saracalhas/MRes_dissertation_qmul/README.md

 All the code used for this MRes project is available in this repo.
 Below more information on how it is organised.

 ### Code in this repo
-- **Data pre-processing and descriptive statistics folder** This reflects work done in sections 5.1 and part of 5.2.
+- **Data pre-processing and descriptive statistics folder** (Name of folder: Data_pre_process_and_descriptive_stats).
+This reflects work done in sections 5.1 and part of 5.2.

-    - Name of folder: Data_pre_process_and_descriptive_stats.
-File name: Data_pre_process_and_statsanalysis.ipynb, also available as a .py script.
+    - File name: Data_pre_process_and_statsanalysis.ipynb, also available as a .py script.
 This python script performs:
       - Merge of the proteomics and metabolomics datasets
       - Data cleaning
       - Missing data checks and removal of data based on criteria